Russia

 Media freedom

-With few exceptions, Russian authorities or their affiliates own most media outlets, which have effectively become mouth pieces of the state.
-Independent journalists face huge pressure – legal, physical and economic – not to contradict the official line or provide coverage of critical viewpoints.
+With few exceptions, Russian authorities or their affiliates own most media outlets, rendering them as conduits for state messaging/propaganda.
+Independent journalists experience significant pressure – legal, physical and economic – discouraging them from contradicting the official line or providing coverage of critical viewpoints.

 If convicted of offending religious believers, one can be sentenced to fines, corrective work, or imprisonment for up to a year, and up to three years if the crime is committed in a place of worship.